jleewilliams/QA-SQL-Portfolio/README.md

 ---
 ## Bug Report Examples

-The image below provides visual examples of defects documented during testing.
+The image provided in the Screenshots folder titled 'QA Bug Report Showcase Infographic' is a visual example of defects documented during testing.
-Screenshots/QA_Bug_Report_Showcase_Infographic.png

 ---